You could be a brand-new coach. You could have years of experience under your belt.

 But there are mistakes that are not so easy to overcome…

-Seemingly insignificant mistakes that can take you way off track from your goals and cost you a ton of time, energy, and money.
+Seemingly insignificant mistakes can take you way off track from your goals and cost you a ton of time, energy, and money.

 Mistake #1: Jumping the Client-Friend Line